 Modern brides and grooms getting married in Charleston in 2018 might just be trending away from a lot of the normal overplayed wedding standards you've come to expect at any and all weddings.
 Your first dance song is one of the most special moments of your entire wedding day and the song that you choose should be romantic and set the stage for what will be the most memorable night of your lives.
 In a future blog post, I was going to spotlight some of the wedding standards and classics that will likely live on forever at Charleston weddings.
 While some of those are still used for first dances, and most likely will continue to be used for the foreseeable future, more and more couples are looking to "wow" their guests with something different when they take to the dance floor for their first dance.
 Trust me, you will want to read on with this post.
 There are some awesome songs on this list.

 When it comes to 80s music at your Charleston wedding, you normally see a lot of the pop artists get added into a couple's playlist.
 The more fun pop artists like Cyndi Lauper, Michael Jackson, George Michael, Huey Lewis, Prince, and Culture Club created some of the most iconic pop songs.
 The lines were always a bit blurred throughout the 80s as to what defined "alternative" music.
 Alternative music had a different sound, and at times, a bit of an edge.
 Back in the latter part of the 80s, "alternative" became more of a defined genre as shows like "120 Minutes" popped up on MTV and showcased the bands you did not hear on Top 40 radio.
 Then, as the 90s began, there were more and more radio stations that signed on the air whose focus was solely "alternative music".
 When I was in high school back in the latter part of the 80s, most of the bands you'll see on this playlist were considered "underground", and there was a bit of a Goth clique at my high school who were really into this type of music.
 As I have stated in all of my blog posts, the music that you decide that you would like to add to your Charleston wedding DJ playlist should clearly define your musical tastes.
-This 80s Alternative and Synth Cocktail Hour is just one of the many countless playlist ideas that you can consider for your wedding.
-Ok, let's begin the time warp journey back to the days of big hair and at times, black nail polish and lipstick.
-Turn up your speakers now.

 You know it's been a while since I talked about the father - daughter dance at Charleston weddings.
 As the years go by, tastes have a tendency to change as well as the choice of songs and genres.
 More often than not, the first man in a bride's life is going to be her father.
 While the year has changed and the music on the charts change, one thing that remains the same is that tender love between a father and her daughter during their dance at her wedding reception.
 Depending upon the desired timeline of the bride and groom, the father - daughter dance usually occurs right after the first dance.
 Doing the father - dance right after the first dance is a perfect time because ALL eyes are on the bride at this time.
 Your Charleston Wedding DJ will gracefully fade down your first dance and professionally fade in and announce everyone that a special moment is about ready to happen between the bride and her father.